docker/docs/enterprise/telemetry.md

 Enabling either or both of the top two options enable the telemetry plugin.
 You can find out more about an individual option by clicking the **?** icon.

 > **Note**: If API usage statistics are enabled, Docker only gathers aggregate stats about what API endpoints are used.
 API payload contents are not collected.

+{% endif %}
+{% endif %}